zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

   <img src="wheel_motor.webp" width="676.35" height="350.1" />

 ## IR Obstacle Avoidance
-This sensor senses obstacles by transmitting IR rays and receives them when a surface (of an object) reflects them back.
+This sensor senses obstacles by transmitting infrared (IR) rays and receives them when a surface (of an object) reflects them back.
 If the serial monitor was opened, a 1 would correspond with no nearby object, while a 0 would alert me if there was.
 One of the green lights on the sensor also turns on to show the same thing.
 It is important to differentiate this light from the power light, which indicates the sensor is working.
 Both will be labeled accordingly.

 ### SCHEMATICS: